Djokovic out, but vaccine debate stays in Australian Open

 It’s not clear where Djokovic will play next, and he is the defending champion at the next scheduled major, the French Open in May-June.

-At this stage, he could still play — if virus rules don’t change before then.
-French Sports Minister Roxana Maracineanu confirmed earlier this month that Djokovic would qualify for a “health bubble” that allows unvaccinated players to train and play.
+The comments Monday from Christophe Castaner, a former member of President Emmanuel Macron’s government, and a tweet from the sports minister late Sunday marked a reversal from prior plans to create a “bubble” around the French Open, scheduled for late May into June.

+“Mr. Djokovic has no business playing if he doesn’t respect a rule that applies to spectators, ball collectors, to the professional who will work in boutiques at Roland-Garros,” Castaner told BFM television.

-The same could be true for Wimbledon, where he is also the defending champion.
+Djokovic is also the defending champion at Wimbledon.
 England has allowed exemptions from various coronavirus regulations for visiting athletes, if they remain at their accommodation when not competing or training.
 The U.S. Tennis Association, which runs the U.S. Open, has said it will follow government rules on vaccination status.

-A Djokovic appearance at those tournaments certainly would attract those who want to see great players in action, said Dillon McNamara, who runs a tennis academy in Las Vegas.

-“I’m not a Novak Djokovic fan at all … but I would have really liked to see him play,” he said, arguing the Australian Open could have put measures in place to keep the tournament safe beyond barring the unvaccinated.
+McMorran reported from Wellington, New Zealand.
+Associated Press writer Lori Hinnant in Paris contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.